ShashiKanth-Koppala/SE20UARI140_Assignment4_IOT/README.md

 Average Turnaround Time: 51.25

-The best algorithm is: SJF as it provides proper fairness and is more efficient
+The best algorithm is SJF as it provides proper fairness and is more efficient